phdymz/PointCNN/README.md

 # PointCNN
-Unofficial PyTorch implementation of PointCNN for segmentation
+Unofficial PyTorch implementation of PointCNN for vessel segmentation

 We implement a pytorch-version PointCNN for vessel segmentation.
 The network is implemented using pytorch-geometric.